May 22, 2011, Europe

 "I truly believe that without the sacrifices that our grandparents made on the battle fields, and at home to support the troops, Hitler would have retained control of Europe and the world would be a very different place today.
 Each Memorial Day, I remind friends and my business network of this fact and ask them to simply say "Thank you for saving the world" to their older relatives and friends who alive during the war years."
 (Mark Bromberg, Cousin)

 "Moshe - Wonderful story!
 Thank you so much for your efforts to find our cousin and for sharing the story.
 Kol Hakavod."
 (Yael Berkowitz - Rosenberg, Cousin)

 "Amazing blog Moshe.
-My dad, who is a proud Korean War vet has told me of cousins he lost in WW II.
-They are my distant relatives too, and without ever having known them, you can not help but feel a bond, a thankfulness and a sense of pride that these young men served and represented our families as part of The Greatest Generation.
+My dad, who is a proud Korean War vet has told me of cousins he lost in WW Two.
+They are my distant relatives too, and without ever knowing them, you cannot help but feel a bond, a thankfulness and a sense of pride that these young men served and represented our families as part of The Greatest Generation.
 More than this, though, is a sense of sadness they never came home.
-Indeed--may their memories be a blessing."
-(Brian Collins, Fla)
+Indeed - may their memories be a blessing."
+(Brian Collins, Florida)